 Getting feedback is crucial for any project to progress, but many teams need help managing it effectively.
 Tools that streamline the design feedback process can significantly improve your and your team's efficiency.

 Often, feedback is collected manually during a presentation or sent via apps like Slack or email.
 This approach is flawed at best.
 Copying and pasting feedback from several sources to the product team's 'one source of truth' is time-consuming and prone to errors.
-Add to this the hours it takes to recreate a presentation after each round of feedback and you’re looking at an organizational nightmare.
+Add to this the hours it takes to recreate a presentation after each round of feedback, and you’re looking at an organizational nightmare.

 This is why we built Feature Flux.